14a-opti/legacy_script/README.md

 -----------------------------------------------------------------------

-Legacy Script For Building dotOS For Land
+Legacy Script For Building DotOS For Whyred
 ====================================